MorgynKass/Final-Front-Back-End/README.md

 Branch "back-end" is the code I created for my backend.
 Branch "front-end" is the code I created for my front-end.
+Branch "styles" is the code I created to style my app.